 - Why Buy Sweet Potatoes When Growing Your Own Is So Easy?

 - The Complete Guide to Growing Winter Squash

-Photos by Laura Melchor, Meghan Bassett, and Nikki Cervone © Ask the Experts, LLC.
+Photos by Laura Melchor, Meghan Yager, and Nikki Cervone © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Product photos via Burpee, Eden Brothers, Nature Hills Nursery, Outsidepride, and Treasures by Lee.
 Uncredited photos: Shutterstock.
 With additional writing and editing by Clare Groom and Allison Sidhu.